 Not only do we help many of our clients with MailChimp, but we also use it ourselves here at Maneo Web.
 We love MailChimp for its ease-of-use, reliability, and affordability.
 There are other options out there but we have found MailChimp to be the best.

 Did you know there is a very important setting in MailChimp that many people miss before they start sending out emails?
 This setting is often overlooked because most people don’t know what it is for or how to use it.

-You need to know about this setting because it could help improve your email deliverability and as MailChimp puts it, “make your campaigns look more professional.”
+You need to know about the MailChimp SPF and DKIM settings because they could help improve your email deliverability and as MailChimp puts it, “make your campaigns look more professional.”

 What am I talking about?
 Well if you login into MailChimp, click on your username (in the top left corner), click account, click on settings, and then click domains, you’ll see something like this:

 On your screen, you will see that your domain is probably not yet authenticated.
 So what’s this all about and why do you need to authenticate?

 Well you need to remember that the big email servers like Gmail and Yahoo are always watching out for fraudulent emails.
 When you use MailChimp, the emails are coming from your email address (@yourdomain.com), but it is MailChimp (not your domain) which is actually sending the emails.

 Because of this, some email services may flag your emails as spam because they can’t verify the email is coming from your domain.

 When you authenticate your domain with DKIM and SPF, you are “providing evidence” to email services that you are who you say you are.
 You are telling these services that you are allowing MailChimp to send emails on behalf of your domain.
 This important step will improve your deliverability rate.